 Sourdough starter needs to be fed each time it doubles.

 When storing sourdough starter on your benchtop you may need to feed it once a day in winter, maybe up to three times a day in summer, since it grows so much faster.

-You can also store your sourdough starter in the refrigerator for up to 6 weeks without feeding it.
+You can also store your sourdough starter in the refrigerator for up to a month without feeding it.
 Simply take it out of the fridge before baking, give it two good feeds and continue with making your bread.
 We’ve combined this low-maintenance feeding process with our easy no-knead sourdough bread recipe and all the hacks that specifically help avoid flat sourdough.
 To give it a try click here (it will take you to the recipe and instructions)

 Doubling is key

 Doubling not only indicates when to feed your sourdough starter but also when to continue with the next step in the bread-making process.
 This helps you know when to make, shape and bake your bread dough!
 Just look for the previous step to double.